ma496/EasyForNet/README.md

     ## Project Architecture and Folder Structure

-    The project follows a slice architecture pattern with the following folder structure, for example if project name is PointOfSale:
+    The project follows a `slice architecture` and `request/response pattern` with the following folder structure, for example if project name is PointOfSale:

     ```
     PointOfSale